 We have a revolving credit facility with an aggregate committed amount of up to \$535 million which matures in April 2024.
 The credit facility includes a \$300 million sub-limit for letters of credit.
 Under certain circumstances, we have the ability to increase the facility by the greater of \$250 million or such amount as would not cause our secured leverage ratio to exceed a specified level.
-Borrowings under this facility bear interest at LIBOR plus a margin of 1.0% as of September 30, 2020 (which margin can range from 1.0% to 1.75% based on our consolidated net leverage ratio as defined in the credit facility).
+Borrowings under this facility bear interest at LIBOR plus a margin of 1.0% as of March 31, 2021 (which margin can range from 1.0% to 1.75% based on our consolidated net leverage ratio as defined in the credit facility).
 The LIBOR index is expected to be discontinued by the end of calendar year 2021.
 The terms of our credit facility allow for replacement if that occurs.
 Letters of credit reduce the amount available to borrow under the credit facility by their face value amount.
-The unused portion of the facility bears a commitment fee of 0.10% as of September 30, 2020 (which fee can range from 0.10% to 0.25% based on our consolidated net leverage ratio as defined in the credit facility).
+The unused portion of the facility bears a commitment fee of 0.10% as of March 31, 2021 (which fee can range from 0.10% to 0.25% based on our consolidated net leverage ratio as defined in the credit facility).
 Our borrowings under the credit agreement are guaranteed by certain of our U.S.-based subsidiaries and are secured by substantially all of our assets and substantially all the assets of certain of our subsidiaries.
 The credit facility contains various representations and warranties, affirmative, negative and financial covenants and events of default.
-As of September 30, 2020, there was \$51.0 million of borrowings outstanding under the revolving credit facility and \$75.4 million outstanding under the letters of credit sub facility.
-The amount available to borrow under the credit facility as of September 30, 2020 was \$408.6 million.
+As of March 31, 2021, there were no borrowings outstanding under the revolving credit facility and \$66.7 million outstanding under the letters of credit sub facility.
+The amount available to borrow under the credit facility as of March 31, 2021 was \$468.3 million.
 Loan amounts under the revolving credit facility may be borrowed, repaid and re-borrowed during the term.
 The principal amount of each revolving loan is due and payable in full on the maturity date.
 We have the right to repay each revolving loan in whole or in part from time to time without penalty.
-It is our practice to routinely borrow and repay several times per year under this revolving facility.
-Therefore, borrowings under the credit facility are included in current liabilities.
-As of September 30, 2020, we were in compliance with all covenants under this credit facility.
+It is our practice to routinely borrow and repay several times per year under this revolving facility and therefore, borrowings under the credit facility are included in current liabilities.
+As of March 31, 2021, we were in compliance with all covenants under this credit facility.

-1.25% Convertible Senior Notes Due 2022
+1.25% Convertible Senior Notes ("Notes") Due 2022

 In February 2017, we issued \$287.5 million of the Notes in a private offering.
 The Notes are governed by an indenture dated February 22, 2017.
 The maturity for the payment of principal is September 1, 2022.
 The Notes bear interest at the rate of 1.25% and are payable in cash semiannually in arrears on each March 1 and September 1.
-The Notes are senior unsecured obligations and rank senior in right of payment to any of our indebtedness that is expressly subordinated in right of payment to the Notes; equal in right of payment to any of our unsecured indebtedness that is not so subordinated; effectively junior in right of payment to any of our secured indebtedness to the extent of the value of the assets securing such indebtedness; and structurally junior to all indebtedness and other liabilities (including trade payables) of our subsidiaries, as well as any of our existing and future indebtedness that may be guaranteed by our subsidiaries to the extent of such guarantees (including the guarantees of certain of our subsidiaries under our existing revolving credit facility).